What is an Enduring Power of Attorney?

 What is the effect of creating an Enduring Power of Attorney?

 The Enduring Power of Attorney only comes into force when it has been registered.
-This occurs once there is reason to believe that you have become mentally incapacitated, i.e., you become incapable of managing your own affairs.
+This occurs once there is reason to believe that you have become mentally incapacitated.
+You are considered mentally incapacitated when you become incapable of managing your own affairs.
 A medical certificate confirming this must accompany the application for registration.
-You can, if mentally capable, revoke the Enduring Power of Attorney at any time before an application is made to register it.
+You can, if mentally capable, revoke the Enduring Power of Attorney before an application is made to register it.
 The Enduring Power of Attorney ceases on the death of the donor.

 What decisions will be made on my behalf?

 That is entirely up to you.
 You can give your Attorney very broad powers or alternatively very tight, narrow specific powers.
 This will depend on your specific circumstances and should be discussed with your Solicitor.
-The types of decisions that are usually addressed are those in relation to where you live, what to do with your house or investment property, what medical care you should receive, payment of your expenses, and financial matters to name a few.
+The types of decisions that are usually addressed are those in relation to your finances, estate, and care.
+This may include where you live, what to do with your house or investment property, what medical care you should receive, payment of your expenses, and financial matters to name a few.

-If you have any additional questions or are considering putting an Enduring Power of Attorney in place, contact our office on 051 320301 for a detailed overview of the process and how we can help you with it.
+If you have any additional questions or are considering putting an Enduring Power of Attorney in place, contact our office for a detailed overview of the process and how we can help you with it.